sonata-project/SonataAdminBundle/Resources/doc/reference/form_types.rst

 **TIP**: A jQuery event is fired after a row has been added (``sonata-admin-append-form-element``).
 You can listen to this event to trigger custom javascript (eg: add a calendar widget to a newly added date field)

+**TIP**: Setting the 'required' option to true does not cause a requirement of 'at least one' child entity.
+Setting the 'required' option to false causes all nested form fields to become not required as well.

 sonata_type_native_collection (previously collection)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^